The Resistance Cover Art

 “I was scheduled for public elevation,” she whispered.
 “I was so proud to be chosen.”

-“I understand everything now,” she said, her voice flat as a computer’s, “We’re stronger together.
+“I understand everything now,” she said, her voice flat as a computer’s.
+“We’re stronger together.
 Resistance was inefficiency.”

 The display confirmed everything Michael had feared.
 This wasn’t evolution or progress.
 It was systematic eradication of human autonomy, packaged as salvation.

-“We need to move,” he told Sarah, pulling her away from the horror, “There are people who can help you break free.”
+“We need to move,” he told Sarah, pulling her away from the horror.
+“There are people who can help you break free.”

-“Yes,” she said, touching the flickering interface.
-“I want to be free.
+“Yes,” she said, touching the flickering interface, “I want to be free.
 I want to be myself again.”

-As they slipped away from Washington Square Park, Michael’s resolve crystallized.
+As they slipped away from Washington Square Park, Michael realized something that helped his sense of resolve crystallize.
 The world had changed, but the desire for freedom hadn’t.
-It was merely suppressed, awaiting the right spark.
+It was merely suppressed, for the time being, awaiting the right spark.
 This girl, Sarah, was proof that the spark could still ignite.
+And when it did, Michael was certain, there was nothing THEATRES could do that could stop the explosion!

 Chapter 3: Fragmented Minds